Donda West

-Donda C. West (née Williams; July 12, 1949 – November 10, 2007) was an American educator, author and chair of Chicago State University's Department of English, Communications, Media and Theater.
-She was the mother of rapper Ye, better known as Kanye West.
+Donda Clairann West (née Williams; July 12, 1949 – November 10, 2007) was an American educator and chair of Chicago State University's Department of English, Communications, Media, and Theater.
+She was best known for being the mother of American rapper Kanye West.

 Early life and career

-West was raised in Oklahoma City, Oklahoma, the daughter of Lucille (Eckles) and Portwood Williams, Sr., a civil rights activist.
-She attended Douglass High School, graduating in 1967.
+West was born and raised in Oklahoma City, Oklahoma, the daughter of Lucille (née Eckles) and Portwood Williams Sr., a civil rights activist.
+On August 19, 1958, she and her father took part in the Katz Drug Store sit-in in Oklahoma City.
+West attended Douglass High School, graduating in 1967.
 She earned her bachelor's degree in English from Virginia Union University in 1971 and her doctoral degree from Auburn University in 1980.
-On August 19, 1958, she and her father took part in the Katz Drug Store sit-in in Oklahoma City.

-She began her teaching career in the early 1970s at Morris Brown College in Atlanta and began working at Chicago State University in 1980.
+West began her teaching career in the early 1970s at Morris Brown College in Atlanta and began working at Chicago State University in 1980.
 West taught English at Nanjing University for a year as a scholar through the Fulbright U.S. Scholar Program.
-In all, West spent 27 years at Chicago State, including 24 as head of the department of English, communications, media and theater.
+In all, West spent 27 years at Chicago State, in head of the department of English, communications, media and theater.
 A statement from the university recalled West's role in establishing the university's Gwendolyn Brooks Center for Black Literature and Creative Writing "as an academic focus to teach writings of African-American authors and poets while fostering new literary talent."